Youth Education Program Coordinator

 Lower Rogue Watershed Council Coordinator

 Kelly grew up stomping around in the creeks and rivers of Missouri, and even as a small child she knew she wanted to work in the water.
-Her love of fisheries eventually lead her to work on the Rogue River, here on the beautiful south coast of Oregon.
+Her love of fisheries took her to Washington, Oregon, and then to Canada in New Brunswick and Manitoba.
+Her travels eventually lead her to return to Oregon and work on the Rogue River, here on the beautiful South Coast.

 Vegetation Management Foreman